jhein1892/fantasy_baseball_builder/back/README.md

 3) Determine the chance of winning the week
 4) See if there are any free agents that would be good additions to your team.

+## To Run
+Once you've installed all the dependent python packages, run the command:

+    app:app --bind 0.0.0.0:8080